orf/presentations/?-07-2019 - EuroPython/Python Autoreloader.md

 No major changes until 2013 when `inotify` support was added

 `kqueue` support was also added in 2013, then removed 1 month later

+^ Django code is generally quite high quality, with a lot of emphasis on testing and readability (in most parts).
+The autoreloader module stood out to me as one of the least touched, and most crufty parts of Django.
+The code was old, not idiomatic and hard to extend.
+It seemed to me to be append-only code.

 ---